lekhrajdinkar/02-spring/k8s/02_Container_orchestration.md

 ---
 ## B. Container orchestrators
+- maintain container at `runtime`
 - use case:
   - can manually maintain a couple of containers.
   - or write scripts to manage the lifecycle of dozens of containers
   - orchestrators make things easier, when managing hundreds or thousands of containers.
-- eg: ECS, Docker Swarm,Kubernetes/ k8s.
+- eg: ECS, Docker Swarm,Kubernetes/ k8s, marathon, etc.

 ### Kubernetes features (brief theory)
-  - can be deployed on cloud(ec2), on-prem(hist), IaaC (EKS).
+  - > can be deployed on cloud(ec2), on-prem(host), IaaS (EKS).
   - Automate the Container deployment at `scale`
   - `Automated Rollouts and Rollbacks`:
     - Automatically roll out changes and roll them back if something goes wrong.